Trifluoroacetic acid: Environmental impacts

 Uncertainties remain in our understanding of the potential impacts on the environment of TFA.
 A debate is ongoing regarding its ecological risk due to its persistence, ubiquity in the environment and increasing concentrations globally.
 TFA exposure is widespread and increasing and it is the most abundant PFAS found in the environment.
 TFA does not have well-established health advisories or regulatory limits as other PFAAs.

-Although trifluoroacetic acid is not produced biologically or abiotically, it is a metabolic breakdown product of the volatile anesthetic agent halothane.
-It is also thought to be responsible for halothane-induced hepatitis.
-It also may be formed by photooxidation of the commonly used refrigerant 1,1,1,2-tetrafluoroethane (R-134a).
-Moreover, it is formed as an atmospheric degradation product of almost all fourth-generation synthetic refrigerants, also called hydrofluoroolefins (HFO), such as 2,3,3,3-tetrafluoropropene.